ybgskr12/Reforestation/README.md

-## Why don't sharks eat clowns?
-Because they taste funny.
+## Why did the belt go to prison?
+He held up a pair of pants!